varun-r-mallya/varun-r-mallya.github.io/content/posts/final-eval-gsoc/index.md

 We have finally reached the last week of GSoC 2025.
 It has been an amazing journey so far and I hope I'll be able to contribute more to GNOME in the coming future.
 Let summarise what I've done over the past few months and I'll also link to a few blogs explaining parts of this that are too long to fit here.

 # Introduction
 This summer, I had the opportunity to work on GNOME's Sysprof, a full system profiling tool.
 I was tasked with adding eBPF capabilities to Sysprof allowing it to be even more powerful than it already is.
-As discussed with my mentor Christian Hergert (@hergertme on gitlab.gnome.org), the project was transistioned from being just a project to reduce overhead of `/proc` file access to a bigger goal of allowing more eBPF programs to be added to Sysprof in general.
+As discussed with my mentor Christian Hergert (@chergert on gitlab.gnome.org), the project was transistioned from being just a project to reduce overhead of `/proc` file access to a bigger goal of allowing more eBPF programs to be added to Sysprof in general.

 [The main PR is here](https://gitlab.gnome.org/GNOME/sysprof/-/merge_requests/143)
 [Side hustle to add profiled function to source jumping](https://gitlab.gnome.org/GNOME/sysprof/-/merge_requests/145)